G7itch/Coding-For-Alex/README.md

-# Coding-For-Alex
-Finished projects made for my girlfriend or others.
-Dont expect them to be good or written well - they are short projects
+Short projects made for other people and to practice my coding